 Auto Insurance Essentials

 Auto insurance is a mandatory insurance in most states.
-In order to register your vehicle you have to show evidence of minimal liability coverage in the event of bodily injury to other drivers, all passengers and property.
+To register your vehicle, you have to show evidence of minimal liability coverage in the event of bodily injury to other drivers, all passengers and property.
 However, for most people, the state mandated coverage does not provide near enough protection; and without the proper protection, one accident can turn your financial life upside down.

 Get enough coverage: The minimum recommended amount of liability coverage is $100,000 per person and $300,000 per accident.
 For property damage coverage, $30,000 should be the minimum (considering what the average cost of new automobile is these days).